NHACP-IF/NHACP-specification/README.md

 The NHACP specification is licensed under a
 [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 The NHACP specification is available [here](nhacp-specification.md).
+The tip of the main branch will always describe the latest released version of the protocol, which is currently **NHACP-0.1**.